 - Flow XO has a free pricing plan as well as a Standard plan at $19 per month where you can create as many as 15 bots.
 Add $10 per month, and you will get 5 more bots to build.

 - Dialogflow.
-This platform is intended both for people with no coding skills and for more experienced developers.
-With Dialogflow, you can create a basic bot that requires no coding.
+This platform is intended both for people with no coding skills and for more experienced chatbot developers.
+With Dialogflow, you can create a basic chatbot that requires no coding.

-- However, Dialogflow allows building sophisticated bots including voice bots, and for those, you need to write code.
+- However, Dialogflow allows building sophisticated chatbots including voice bots, and for those, you need to write code.

 - The platform has a free pricing plan with certain restrictions and the Enterprise Edition that is chargeable at $0.002 per request.